zqfang/GSEApy/README.rst

 Gseapy
 ========

-Gseapy is a python wrapper of GESA developed by Broad Institute.
+Gseapy is a python wrapper for GESA, which was developed by Broad Institute.
 However, the R version of GSEA had not been updated since 2006.
-Although the best choice of GSEA is its desktop Java version, it's not easy to generate a publishable figure by the desktop version.
+Although the best choice of GSEA is the desktop Java version, this version did not provide means to modify plots, like legends, ticks......

 Gseapy is aim to become a python wrapper of GSEA.
-It is usd for convenient GO enrichments and produce **publishable quality figures** from python.
+It is used for convenient GO enrichments and produce **publishable quality figures** from python.
 For use in ``python`` projects.